Best Bass Amps Under $200

 - Power: These amps aren’t going to be loud enough to play in a band, but they should be good enough for small gigs or jamming with acoustic guitar players.
 But overall volume isn’t even as much of a concern as headroom.
 Headroom is basically a way to describe how much power is at your disposal.
 The more power you have, the better your amp will sound at moderate volumes.
 In this price range, 40-50 watts is a good rating.

 - Cabinet Size: The size and construction of the cabinet plays a big role in the projection and resonance of the amp.
 I want a sturdy, decent-sized cabinet.
 Again, wimpy little cabinets are fine for beginner amps, but we can do better here.

 Finally, it should go without saying I am going to look to amps made by brands I know and trust.
 I’ve played bass for over twenty years, and owned gear from a bunch of different manufacturers.
 Some are simply better than others.

 There are some awesome beginner bass amps out there, but these are a notch above.
-Here are my top three choices, along with some honorable mentions.
+Here are my top choices, along with some honorable mentions.

 Fender Rumble 40 v3

 My top pick here is the Fender Rumble 40.
 I really like the Rumble series, and have been using an older-model Rumble as my bass practice amp for a few years now.

 These things are sturdy, great sounding and louder than you’d think.
 Of course you should expect nothing less than awesome from Fender.